marius12233/Behavioural-Planner-Obstacle-Avoidance-Using-3d-Semantic-Segmentation-Carla9/README.md

 Instructions for run:

+1. Download and extract folder SalsaNext from here: (https://drive.google.com/drive/folders/1M4ru3266Ukc9oluf0z8MFxAu6yxnmUTn?usp=sharing).
+This contains configuration files and weights of Salsanext trained on both 16-beams lidar and 64-beams lidar on synthetic dataset of Pointclouds from Carla.
-1. Run Carla Simulator Server on localhost and port 2000.
+2. Run Carla Simulator Server on localhost and port 2000.
-2. Run `python main_prediction.py` to start a simulation which uses SalsaNext trained on 64 beams.
+3. Run `python main_prediction.py` to start a simulation which uses SalsaNext trained on 64 beams.

 The output is composed by 2 windows, one for the camera and the other for the Lidar.